sgrgrsn/slack-done/README.md

 ### How to install
 1. Install the npm package globally: `npm install slack-done -g`

-2. Enter your Slack API key (You can [create a test token here](https://api.slack.com/docs/oauth-test-tokens))
+2. Enter your Slack API token (You can [create a test token here](https://api.slack.com/docs/oauth-test-tokens))

 3. Enter the channel name you want the messages to be sent to